Zines

 • 1990s: Riot grrl zines

-• Today: Zinefests, zine distros/small presses, workshops, e-zines and zine libraries/archives galore!
+• Today: Zinefests, zine distros/small presses, workshops, e-zines and zine libraries/archives and even Kanye West shouts out zines as they become more mainstream and accepted in scholarly/research fields of study

 Adapted from Conner-Gaten, A. (2019) Zines 101 [PowerPoint slides] found on Cornell University's Zines 101 Guide and this Medium article by Alanna Stapleton